-Compine / Indicator / Massage Results Material Variations and Comments Service/Indicator/Measure 2017 2018 2019 2020 iviaterial Variations and Comments Aquatic facilities Utilisation Utilisation of aquatic facilities [Number of visits to aquatic facilities /Municipal population] 9.28 9.00 9.27 6.00 Attendances at aquatic facilities saw a decrease in the last half of the year due to COVID-19.
+Service/Indicator/Measure Res ults Material Variations and Comments Service/mulcator/ivieasure 2017 2017 2018 2019 20 2020 iviateriai variations and Comments Aquatic facilities Utilisation Utilisation of aquatic facilities [Number of visits to aquatic facilities /Municipal population] facilities 9.28 9.00 9.27 6.00 tl on] Attendances at aquatic facilities saw a decrease in the last half of the year due to COVID-19.
 Council remained in compliance with the state government guidelines, therefore Council closed the facilities for the time suggested by the Victorian Government.
 This was a direct reflection of the decreased results of the measurement.
 Animal management Health and safety Animal management prosecutions [Number of successful animal management prosecutions] NEW in 2020 NEW in 2020 NEW in 2020 100% Council has been successful in prosecuting all serious dog attacks where the officers were able to collect evidence to confirm the incident.
 The number of animal management prosecutions varies from year to year.
 Matters reported are investigated and where the circumstances of the incident meet statutory provisions, prosecutions are initiated against the animal's owner.